kennyldc/crispy-computing-machine/README.md

 We would use pretrained models with implementations in Python and BigQuery ML.

-## 6. Evaluation
+## 6. Evaluation :white_check_mark:

-- How would you evaluate your model performance, both during training and inference?

-To evaluate model performance we will rely on generic performance metrics such as accuracy.
+To evaluate model performance we will rely on generic performance metrics such as accuracy, because we'll work on a classification ML problem (if the currency price goes up or goes down).

-- How would you evaluate whether your application satisfies its objectives?

-For our first iterations evaluations will consist mostly on performance inside the model.
-In a real case scenario, success in our product could be measured by the monetary gains of our clients after a determined time.
+Success in our product could be measured by the monetary gains of our clients after a determined time.

 ## 7. Inference